 The CDK4/6 proteins, found both in healthy cells and cancer cells, control how quickly cells grow and divide.
-In metastatic breast cancer, these proteins can become overactive and cause the cells to grow and divide uncontrollably.
+In breast cancer, these proteins can become overactive and cause the cells to grow and divide uncontrollably.
 CDK4/6 inhibitors interrupt these proteins in order to slow or even stop the cancer cells from growing.

 All three CDK4/6 inhibitors are pills taken by mouth, but they are used a little bit differently.
 Verzenio is a pill that you take every day, either alone or with other treatments.
 It appears to affect the CDK4 protein more than the CDK6 protein.
 Ibrance and Kisqali affect both CDK4 and CDK6 and have to be taken along with hormonal therapy.
 They are also given in 4-week cycles that include a week-long break — so you would take the medication for 3 weeks and then take 1 week off.

 Choosing a CDK4/6 inhibitor: Which one is right for you?

 Ibrance, Kisqali, and Verzenio have not been directly compared to each other in a clinical trial.
 Still, doctors consider them to work equally well.
 Your treatment team can help you decide which one is right for your situation.
 This may depend on factors such as: